bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

 I spent quite a few years learning about SAT and its applications.
-It's quite an elegant topic because it is a direct application of what appears to be a rather theoretical but core problem of computer science.
+It's quite an elegant topic because it is a direct application of what appears to be a rather theoretical and core problem of computer science.
 Hopefully this article helps introduce some of the ideas that took me years to digest in an easy to understand way.
 Sometimes theory is just theory, but in this case, theory really does lead to practice.